 6. Zig Zag Updo

 SO fun, and so easy.
-Just cross sections of hair across your girl’s head and clip in place with a bobby pin. via Fabulessly Frugal
+Just cross sections of hair across your girl’s head and secure in place.

 Character Kids Hairstyles for Girls